-1. Introduction
+1 Introduction

 We study a differential pricing optimization problem in the presence of network effects.
-Differential pricing is very common in practice and refers to offering different prices to different potential customers for the same service or good.
-Examples include offering cheaper prices when launching a new product, making special offers to gold and silver members of an airline miles program, and offering discounts at stores during selected periods.
+Differential pricing is a well known practice in everyday life and refers to offering a different price to potential customers for the same service or good.
+Examples include offering cheaper prices when launching a new product, making special offers to gold and silver members of an airline miles program, offering discounts at stores during selected periods, and several others.

-Imagine a network connecting individuals-who are seen as potential clients here with their friends, family, colleagues or other people who can exert some influence on them.
-Of course, one may also have in mind other forms of abstract networks, e.g., a node could represent a geographic region, a neighborhood within a city, a type of profession, a social class, and edges can represent interactions or proximity.
-The presence of such a network creates externality effects, meaning that the decision of a node to acquire a new product or a new service is affected by the fact that some other nodes within her social circle (i.e., her neighborhood in the graph) already did so.
+We are interested in studying differential pricing in the context of a social network.
+Imagine a network connecting individuals (who are seen as potential clients here) with their friends, family, colleagues, or other people who can exert some influence on them.
+One can have in mind other forms of abstract networks as well, e.g., a node could represent a geographic region, a neighborhood within a city, a type of profession, a social class, and edges can represent interactions or proximity.
+The presence of such a network creates externality effects, meaning that the decision of a node to acquire a new product or a new service is affected by the fact that some other nodes within her social circle (her neighborhood in the graph) already did so.
 A typical example of positive externalities is when someone becomes more likely to buy a new product due to the positive reviews by a friend who already bought it in the past.
-Modeling positive externalities has led to a series of works that study marketing strategies for maximizing the diffusion of a new product [12, 22] or the total revenue achieved [21]; see also the Related Work section.
+Modeling positive externalities has led to a series of works that study marketing strategies for maximizing the diffusion of a new product, [10, 17], or the total revenue achieved, [16] (see also the Related Work section).